berrak/puppetize/README.md

 ### Sign Puppet Master

-If required, to recreate any certificates for Puppet Master, stop and start the service again.
+If required, to re-create any certificates for Puppet Master, stop and start the service again.

     # /etc/init.d/puppetmaster stop
     # /etc/init.d/puppetmaster start